It seems like an age since the Dorset County Show but I felt it more important to show where we are with the threat from the Asian Hornet.

 Our first meeting of the season was very successful and enjoyable.
 It was at Nick Knight’s apiary at the foot of the White Horse Hill.
 About 20 people attended including some very new beginners who, thanks to Nick, were able to handle bees for the first time.
 Nick also opened his Top Bar Hive which was very interesting to many of us who have not seen one in action before.
 The meeting ended with a tea break and a bit of a Q&A session.

 A happy group of beekeepers – a buzz of beekeepers?

-a top bar hive.
+A frame from a top bar hive.

 A moment of contemplation before we open a top bar hive.

 This Sunday, 20th May, is World Bee Day to raise awareness of the importance of the Honey Bee in the environment and in our economy.

 I have had a look at the web site link given above and it is full of a wealth of useful information and well worth looking at.

 Locally we are doing our bit with a display at Poundbury Garden Centre It has produced a lot of interest and I advise you to pop up and have a look – perhaps even answer a few questions from the curious.

 Sorry to raise this issue again but it is something that has not gone away – in fact it is becoming more worrying.